461st Air Control Wing: Air Combat Command

-The 116th Air Control Wing of the Georgia Air National Guard operated as a composite unit, with both Guardsmen and regulars assigned to the same unit.
-However, this arrangement proved to be problematic in areas such as military justice jurisdiction, and in other areas.
-The Air Force determined to create separate regular and guard units in 2011, and the wing was redesignated as the 461st Air Control Wing and activated in October 2011 when the regular Air Force assumed associate responsibility to the 116th Air Control Wing for the JSTARS mission.
+The 116th Air Control Wing of the Georgia Air National Guard operated as a composite E-8 Joint STARS ground surveillance and battle management unit, with both Guardsmen and regulars assigned to the same unit.
+Joint STARS detected, located, classified, tracked and targeted ground movements on the battlefield, communicating real-time information through secure data links.
+But the composite Guard/regular arrangement proved to be problematic in areas such as military justice jurisdiction, and in other areas.
+The Air Force separated the regular and guard units in 2011.
+The wing was redesignated as the 461st Air Control Wing and activated in October 2011 when the regular Air Force assumed associate responsibility to the 116th Air Control Wing for the JSTARS mission.

+Until the aircraft was retired in 2023, the 461st Air Control Wing was the only active duty Air Force wing operating the E-8C Joint Surveillance Target Attack Radar System (Joint STARS).